-Approximately 88.5 percent of the project study area is located within the Saluda River Basin.
-The Saluda River Basin originates at the South Carolina state line and extends from the Blue Ridge Mountains through the Piedmont and into the Sand Hills region.
-The basin encompasses approximately 2,500 square miles, and is roughly bounded by the cities of Easley to the west, Greenville to the east, and Lake Marion to the south.
-Of the 1.6 million acres within the basin, approximately 53 percent is forested land.
-Agricultural and urban lands comprise the majority of the remaining land within the basin.
-The Saluda River Basin contains over 6,700 miles of streams and 74,500 acres of lake waters.
+Approximately 88.6 percent of the Project Study Area is located within the Saluda River Basin.
+The Saluda River Basin originates at the South Carolina state line and extends from the Blue Ridge Mountains through the Piedmont and into the Sandhills region.
+The basin encompasses approximately 2,500 square miles and is roughly bounded by the cities of Easley to the west, Greenville to the east, and Lake Marion to the south.
+Of the 1.6 million acres within the Basin, approximately 53 percent is forested land with agricultural and urban lands comprising most of the remainder.
+The Saluda River Basin contains over 6,700 stream miles and 74,500 acres of lake waters.